matthenschke/Zip-Search/README.md

-A React Project that relies on API calls from http://ctp-zip-api.herokuapp.com/ For more information on how to use this API, please refer to this link https://github.com/CUNYTechPrep/week-03-projects
+A React Project that relies on API calls from http://ctp-zip-api.herokuapp.com/<br>
+For more information on how to use this API, please refer to this link<br>
+https://github.com/CUNYTechPrep/week-03-projects
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).